lisphilar/covid19-sir/README.md

 We can download datasets with `pipenv run ./input.py` command.
 Modification of environment variables is un-necessary.
 Files will be saved in `input` directory of your local repository.

 Note:
-Except for OxCGRT dataset, the datasets downloaded with `input.py` scripts are not the same as that explained in the previous subsections.
+Except for OxCGRT dataset, the datasets downloaded with `input.py` scripts are different from that explained in the previous subsections.
 URLs are shown in the next table.

 ||Description|URL|
 |:---|:---|:---|